tylher/BudgetApp/README.md

 ## Budget App
-The Ruby on Rails capstone project (remember what they are?) is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+This is a web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spend and on what.

-This id a Ruby on Rails application that allows the users to:
+This is a Ruby on Rails application that allows the users to:

 - register and log in, so that the data is private to them.
-- introduce new transactions associated with a category.
+- Introduce new transactions associated with a category.
-- see the money spent on each category.
+- See the money spent on each category.

 ## Live Demo
 checkout the app [here](https://thawing-earth-92046.herokuapp.com)